itmat/rum/cmpChrs-changes.md

 cmpChrs is defined in several different places, and there are small differences between some of the definitions.
 I would like to create a master version of cmpChrs.
 Here is a list of changes I would recommend making in order to create a single definition of cmpChrs.

-Function signature
+Function Prototype
 ------------------

-While using a function signature for Perl subroutines is generally not recommended, I think it would be good in this case to define `cmpChrs` as
+While using a function prototype for Perl subroutines is generally not recommended, I think it would be good in this case to define `cmpChrs` as

 ```perl
 sub cmpChrs ($$) {